-In order to can carrots, you’ll need 10 pounds of weight, so this would be a good time to go ahead and put the appropriate weight on the canner.
+In order to can carrots, you need 10 pounds of weight, so this would be a good time to go ahead and put the appropriate weight on the canner.

 2. Prepare the Carrots

-Once your canner is ready to go, you’ll want to begin prepping your carrots.
+Once your canner is ready to go, you’ll begin prepping your carrots.
 To start, you’ll wash all of your carrots.
-You want to make sure that they are rinsed thoroughly with cold water.
+You have to make sure that they are rinsed thoroughly with cold water.

-Then when they are all cleaned, you’ll want to wipe them dry with a hand towel or paper towel.
+Then when they are all cleaned, you’ll wipe them dry with a hand towel or paper towel.